25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The `log_hr_employees` stored procedure is designed to track and log all Human Resources (HR) department employees by recording their details in an audit log.
-The procedure retrieves each HR employee's ID and name from the `employees` table, then inserts this information along with the current timestamp into the `employee_log` table.
-This creates a time-stamped record of every HR employee, which can be used for monitoring, compliance, or reporting purposes.
-The process ensures that the HR workforce is consistently documented, providing visibility into personnel changes or maintenance activities over time.
+The stored procedure `log_hr_employees` automatically logs all employees from the 'HR' department into the `employee_log` table.
+For each HR employee, it records their employee ID and name, along with the current timestamp.
+This provides an audit trail of all HR personnel, potentially useful for security, reporting, or other HR-related tracking needs.
+The procedure uses a cursor to iterate through the HR employees in the `employees` table, ensuring each is individually logged.

 ---